TheGroxEmpire/icpd-bot/docs/architecture.md

 - consider the highest-production regions first
 - a region is eligible if its current country is not sanctioned
-- a region may also be eligible if its current country is sanctioned but the region has a full resistance bar
+- a limited sanction still permits factory placement in proxy countries owned by ICPD countries when that proxy country is occupied by the sanctioned country
+- a full sanction bars factory placement for any company using workers from ICPD countries
 - the output should explain why a region is recommended
+- the output should show recommended locations for every good currently available on Warera

 Recommended implementation approach:

 - define a single policy function that accepts normalized region and country inputs
-- return structured output such as `eligible`, `score`, `reason`, and `flags`
+- return structured output such as `eligible`, `score`, `reason`, `flags`, and `good_type`
 - keep constants and thresholds configurable

 ### Open business-rule items